 Learn the Science:

-Neuropathy and whole body vibration
+Neuropathy Pain Relief with whole body vibration

 Neuropathy is a group of diseases that cause the dysfunction or damage to one or more nerves, resulting in weakness, pain, tingling, and/or numbness in the extremities.
 Common forms of neuropathy include but are not limited to Peripheral, Autonomic, and Diabetic neuropathy.
 Pain can vary from slight numbness, mild tingling, or severe pain.
 This can cause loss of coordination and balance due to the numbness and pain in the legs and feet.